 - 1 Letterbox companies are businesses established in a Member State with lower taxes and remuneration levels, but in which they generally do not carry out any actual activity. - 2 This section aims to provide a flavour of the debate and is not intended to be an exhaustive account of all different views on the proposal.
-Additional information can be found in related publications listed under 'EP supporting analysis'. - Road vehicle transit is defined as any loaded or empty road motor vehicle that enters and leaves the country at different points, provided the journey within the country does not imply any loading or unloading operation. - 4 Compromise amendments either group a set of amendments or offer an alternative to conflicting amendments. - 5 See 'Individual Member States' starting positions'.
+Additional information can be found in related publications listed under 'EP supporting analysis'. - 3 See 'Individual Member States' starting positions'.